BigIronDestroyer/Calc.Co/README.md

 ```

 ## How to Use CalcCo
-After running the program you will be met with the following prompted:
+After running the program you will be met with the following prompts:

 ```
-Enter a Mathimatical Equation (! to quit):
+Enter a Mathematical Equation (! to quit):
 ```

-Simply enter an equation to you desire to be solved for example:
+Enter the equation you desire to be solved for example:

 ```
-Enter a Mathimatical Equation (! to quit): 20/10
+Enter a Mathematical Equation (! to quit): 20/10

 ```
-Once you hit the enter key the CalcCo calculate to solution to the equation an print it out in the terminal
+Once you hit the enter key CalcCo calculates the solution to the equation and prints it out in the terminal

 or to quit the program

 ```
-Enter a Mathimatical Equation (! to quit): !
+Enter a Mathematical Equation (! to quit): !
 ```

 ### Operator Support Status
-Currently CalcCo has support for:
+Currently, CalcCo has support for:
 * addition (+)
 * subtraction (-)
 * multiplication (*)